Last Updated on July 8, 2019

 No Worries – fun kids music created by OTs.
 Great for working with kids with SI issues, includes a booklet with the lyrics and movements to match; includes “The Brushing Song.”

 Sacred Earth Drums – grounding.
 Simple rhythmic patterns, good for child with speech/ language but not “body” (no sense of where s/he is in space).
 Slightly more grounding than Sacred Spirit Drums.

 Sacred Spirit Drums – grounding.
 Simple rhythmic patterns, good for child with speech/ language but not “body” (no sense of where s/he is in space).

 Say G’day! – fun kids songs.
-Another fun CD with songs about movement for little ones created & sung by the vocalist (an OT) of Rhythm & Rhyme and No Worries!
+Another fun album with songs about movement for little ones created & sung by the vocalist (an OT) of Rhythm & Rhyme and No Worries!

 Spirit of the Forest – includes nature sounds.
-Another grounding CD which also provides information about the spatial envelope.
+Another grounding album which also provides information about the spatial envelope.